kubernetes/kubernetes/docs/user-guide/volumes.md

 It mounts a directory and writes the requested data in plain text files.

 See the [`downwardAPI` volume example](downward-api/volume/README.md)  for more details.

+### FlexVolume

+A `FlexVolume` enables users to mount vendor volumes into a pod.
+It expects vendor drivers are installed in the volume plugin path on each kubelet node.
+This is an alpha feature and may change in future.

+More details are in [here](../../examples/flexvolume/README.md)

 ## Resources